Media & Advertising Internship in Costa Rica

 - Graphic design

-- Assistance in video work and motion graphics (subject to availability)
+- Assistance in producing video and motion graphics

 - Overseeing print work